jakub-zawislak/formex/README.md

 config :formex,
   repo: App.Repo,
   translate_error: &App.ErrorHelpers.translate_error/1,
-  template: Formex.Template.BootstrapVertical # you can override it inside a .eex template
+  template: Formex.Template.BootstrapHorizontal, # optional, can be overridden in a .eex template
+  template_options: [ # optional, also can be overridden in the template
+    left_column: "col-sm-2",
+    right_column: "col-sm-10"
+  ]
 ```

 `web/web.ex`